Taurus Armas

 Taurus Armas S.A. (previously known as Forjas Taurus S.A.) is a Brazilian manufacturing conglomerate based in São Leopoldo, Rio Grande do Sul, Brazil.
-Founded in 1924 as a tool and die forging plant, the company now consists of Taurus Armas, its firearm division, as well as other divisions focusing on metals manufacturing, plastics, body armors, helmets and civil construction.
+Founded in 1939 as a tool and die forging plant, the company now consists of Taurus Armas, its firearm division, as well as other divisions focusing on metals manufacturing, plastics, body armor, helmets and civil construction.

 In 2021, the U.S. accounted for 79.6% of total sales, a growth of 23.4%.
 In 2020, 41% of all the revolvers sold in the US were Taurus brand revolvers and, in 2021, it is estimated that this market share has reached 61%.
 Firearms and accessories accounted for 70.1% of total sales revenue in the U.S.

 History

 Taurus produced its first revolver, the Model 38101SO, in 1941.
-Beginning in 1953, it exported revolvers to the U.S. market through a series of importers.
+Beginning in 1968, it exported revolvers to the U.S. market through a series of importers.

-In 1962, the Bangor Punta Corporation, then the parent company of Smith & Wesson, purchased 87 percent of Forjas Taurus, allowing the two firearms manufacturers to easily share information regarding design and manufacturing.
-In 1973, Taurus was purchased from Bangor Punta by its current owners, and its ties to Smith & Wesson were severed.
+In 1971, the Bangor Punta Corporation, then the parent company of Smith & Wesson, purchased 54 percent of Forjas Taurus, allowing the two firearms manufacturers to easily share information regarding design and manufacturing.
+In 1977, Taurus was purchased from Bangor Punta by its current owners, and its ties to Smith & Wesson were severed.

-In 1981, after Italian arms manufacturer Beretta had completed its contracts to produce firearms for Brazil's military, Taurus purchased Beretta's São Paulo manufacturing plant along with the tooling, technical drawings, and work force necessary to produce several different pistol designs.
+In 1980, after Italian arms manufacturer Beretta had completed its contracts to produce firearms for Brazil's military, Taurus purchased Beretta's São Paulo manufacturing plant along with the tooling, technical drawings, and work force necessary to produce several different pistol designs.

-In order to more effectively tap the U.S. market, the company created a subsidiary, Taurus International Manufacturing Incorporated, also known as Taurus USA, in 1988.
+In order to more effectively tap the U.S. market, the company created a subsidiary, Taurus International Manufacturing Incorporated, also known as Taurus USA, in 1982.

-In 1995 Forjas Taurus purchased the rights & equipment to manufacture Rossi brand revolvers.
+In 1997, Forjas Taurus purchased the rights & equipment to manufacture Rossi brand revolvers.
 They currently manufacture three .38 Special models and four .357 Magnum models under the Rossi name, manufactured in São Leopoldo, Brazil.
-In 2009, Heritage Manufacturing was also purchased and its production later moved to Taurus' Miami, Florida plant.
+In 2012, Heritage Manufacturing was also purchased and its production later moved to Taurus' Miami, Florida plant.

 In 2019, Taurus USA moved their facilities from Miami, Florida to Bainbridge, Georgia.